jstowers/MineDestroyer/README.md

 	2. Check runLoop() functionality for multi-action steps.

-	3. Validate depthAdjust() functionality for each step.

-	4. Trim excess empty columns or rows on gridAdjust().
+	3. Trim excess empty columns or rows on gridAdjust().

-	5. Complete functionality for an empty step (drop 1km, but no move/fire)
+	4. Complete functionality for an empty step (drop 1km, but no move/fire)

 ------------------------------------------------------------------------------------

-4:00 pm => Thank you for your time and consideration.
+3:15 pm => Thank you for your time and consideration.

 I enjoyed working on this project and look forward to continuing the discussion with you and the CognitiveScale hiring team regarding the Software Engineer - Technology R&D (Full Stack) position.